Best Ever Caramel Corn With Nuts (Irresistible!)

 Recipe Notes

 1. Shortcut for popcorn: I do this all the time.
-You can buy plain non-GMO popcorn (as little as possible added) at your local popcorn kiosk or grocery store.
+Buy plain non-GMO popcorn (as little as possible added) at your local popcorn kiosk or grocery store.
 You will need about 8-9 cups.
 I don’t suggest you use microwave popcorn because of the additives, but you can in a pinch.
 The Kitchn tested 8 ways to pop popcorn if you’re interested.

-3. To store popcorn: When popcorn is completely cooled, store it at room temperature in an airtight container or ziploc freezer bags for up to 2 weeks.
+• Store completely cooled popcorn at room temperature in an airtight container or large ziploc bags for up to 2 weeks.

-Nutrition values are estimates for 1 cup of caramel popcorn.
+Nutrition values are estimates for 1 cup of caramel corn.

 Nutrition